akoreman/Forward-Render-Pipeline/README.md

   - Texture sampling
 - Illumination by multiple colored directional lights
   - BRDF controlled by metallic and smoothness parameters
-  - Casted shadows using shadow maps
+  - Casted shadows using light maps
-    - Support for cascaded shadow maps
+    - Support for cascaded light maps
-    - Support for varying shadow map resolution
+    - Support for varying light map resolution
     - Clipped shadows for transparent objects
   - Support for soft shadows using percentage closer filtering
   - Support for normal maps